waldronlab/curatedMetagenomicData/getting-started.md

 ### Through R/Bioconductor

 This is the usual way to install *curatedMetagenomicData* and is preferred in most cases.
-You must have Bioconductor installed already.
+You must have BiocManager installed already.

 {% highlight r %}
-library(BiocInstaller)
-biocLite("curatedMetagenomicData")
+BiocManager::install("curatedMetagenomicData")
 {% endhighlight %}

 If you are running the development version of Bioconductor, you can also install directly from Github for the "bleeding edge" version, which may contain bugs:

 {% highlight r %}
 library(BiocInstaller)
-biocLite("waldronlab/curatedMetagenomicData", dependencies = TRUE,
+BiocManager::install("waldronlab/curatedMetagenomicData", dependencies = TRUE,
          build_vignettes = TRUE)
 {% endhighlight %}